 I joined Quarrington Veterinary Surgery in September 2016 from my previous experience being a night/day nursing assistant.

-Before taking a career change into the wonderful world of Animal Care, I completed 9 years in the Royal Air Force as a personal support clerk.
+Before taking a career change into the wonderful world of Animal Care, I completed 9 years in the Royal Air Force as a personnel support clerk.

 I joined Quarrington Veterinary Surgery in October 2016.
 I finished studying an extened diploma in Animal management at Riseholme College in 2012 and have since studied in different fields including dog handling.